canjs/can-component/docs/connectedCallback.md

 `connectedCallback` is named as such to match the [web components](https://developers.google.com/web/fundamentals/web-components/customelements#reactions) spec for the same concept.

-  @param {HTMLElement} element The component element.
-  @return {Function} disconnectedCallback The [can-component/disconnectedCallback] function to be called during teardown.
+If `connectedCallback` returns a function, that function will be the [can-component/disconnectedCallback] that's called during teardown.